franciscolopezsancho/akka-persistence-training/README.md

 ### Step 1.
 An empty Box
 We'll start with a basic implementation that contain the necesary types and the most basic component `akka.persistence.typed.scaladsl.EventSourcedBehavior` which is the very definition of an Persistence Entity Actor.
 Its persistence is achieved appending its events to a journal.

+*goto: s1_an_empty_box*

+In here no exercise has to be done.
+Just having a look at the types

 Our Persistence Entity will be a Box that will be able to accept objects.
 Items.
 The definition of this type is already in the provided basic code.
 What you'll find in there is just the Box and its elements Commands, Events and State.

 Our Box, that is our behavior or actor, is defined with the following signature.